All You Need Is Kill: Manga and graphic novel

-An American graphic novel adaptation of the novel, written by Nick Mamatas and illustrated by Lee Ferguson, was released on Viz Media's Haikasoru imprint on May 5, 2014.
+An American graphic novel adaptation of the novel, written by Nick Mamatas and illustrated by Lee Ferguson, was released in Viz Media's Haikasoru imprint on May 5, 2014.

 Manga volumes

 Live-action film

 Edge of Tomorrow is a 2014 American science fiction action film based on the novel.
-The film, directed by Doug Liman and produced by Warner Bros. and Village Roadshow, stars Tom Cruise as William Cage (the film's counterpart to Keiji Kiriya) and Emily Blunt as Rita Vrataski.
+The film, directed by Doug Liman and produced by Warner Bros.
+Pictures and Village Roadshow, stars Tom Cruise as William Cage (the film's counterpart to Keiji Kiriya) and Emily Blunt as Rita Vrataski.
 The setting is changed to Western Europe, with the battle being a strike into Normandy that begins at Heathrow Airport.
 The ending is also significantly different from the original novel the film is based on.
 The film was released in theaters on May 30, 2014, in the United Kingdom, June 6, 2014, in North America, and July 4, 2014, in Japan.

+Anime film

+An anime film adaptation was announced on March 13, 2025.
+The film is produced by Warner Bros.
+Japan, animated by Studio 4°C and directed by Kenichiro Akimoto.
+The film is a retelling of the story from another point of view from the original novel and the American film adaptation.
+The film premiered on June 9, 2025, during the Annecy International Animation Film Festival, and is set to open in Japanese theaters on January 9, 2026.
+The theme song is "Tsuretette" performed by Akasaki.
+GKIDS licensed the film for distribution in North America, the UK, Ireland, Australia and New Zealand, and will release it on January 16, 2026.

 Reception

 All You Need Is Kill was nominated for the Best Japanese Long Work category at the 36th Seiun Awards in 2005.

 The manga was nominated for the "Best U.S. Edition of International Material—Asia" category at the 2015 Eisner Awards.